ECB pledge drives up markets' inflation gauge, German-U.S. yield gap

 Along with revealing details of the scheme, the ECB forecast on Thursday consumer price growth would rise from zero this year to 1.8 percent in 2017, close to its target of just below 2 percent.
 The rise in inflation expectations reflects recent more positive euro zone economic data, a rebound in oil prices and the weakening euro, which will make imports more expensive.

-The five-year five-year forward, which shows where investors expect 2025 price growth forecasts to be in 2020, rose as high as 1.798 percent from 1.765 percent on Thursday.
+The five-year five-year forward, which shows where investors expect 2025 price growth forecasts to be in 2020, rose to 1.798 percent from 1.765 percent on Thursday.
 It has climbed around 0.15 percent this week -- the biggest rise since Reuters started tracking the measure in late 2012.

-Euro zone government bond yields fell broadly for a second day though core yields later stabilised after stronger-than-expected U.S. jobs data.
-The gap between 10-year German and U.S. bond yields rose to 1.85 percent after the U.S. data, its widest level since May 1989, according to Thomson Reuters' Datastream. link.reuters.com/gyj32w
+Euro zone government bond yields fell broadly for a second day.
+The gap between 10-year German and U.S. bond yields peaked at 1.79 percent in U.S. trading on Thursday, its widest level since May 1989, according to Thomson Reuters' Datastream. link.reuters.com/gyj32w

-U.S. nonfarm payrolls rose 295,000 last month after an increase of 239.000 in January, hardening views that the Federal Reserve will consider hiking rates in June, driving the U.S. 10-yaer yield 13 bps higher to 2.24 percent.
-The Fed’s next policy meeting is on March 17-18.
+U.S. jobs data on Friday could harden the case for a near-term interest rate hike, widening the gap further.

+It narrowed slightly on Friday to 1.77 percent, with German 10-year yields down 1 basis point at 0.35 percent; U.S. equivalents inched up 1 bps to 2.12 percent.

 “The spread can only widen,” KBC strategist Piet Lammens said.
 “We are coming closer to when the U.S. Federal Reserve will start its tightening cycle, and in Europe we would have just started quantitative easing.”

-Portuguese 10-year yields were 6 basis points down at 1.75 percent, having hit a record low of 1.67 percent earlier, while Italian and Spanish equivalents were 2 bps lower at 1.31 percent and 1.23 percent, respectively, also within touch of their troughs.
+Portuguese 10-year yields fell 14 basis points to a low of 1.67 percent, while Italian and Spanish equivalents fell 7 bps to lows of 1.26 and 1.18 percent, respectively.